Carrier aggregation enables LTE-A to be three times faster than previous generation of LTE

 Businesses will be able to trust LTE-A to provide connectivity for even their most mission-critical applications.

-Carriers are using LTE-A & ‘small cells’ to address data demand
+Carriers are using LTE-A and ‘small cells’ to address data demand

 While traditional LTE is already widely recognized by mobile and distributed enterprises as a critical business enabler, one potential drawback is the potential for radio spectrum interference in densely crowded areas like urban centers and stadiums.
 Additionally, the demand for data is growing exponentially.
 Today, cellular carriers are aggressively deploying small-cell radio access nodes in many urban centers in concert with their efforts to expand their LTE-A coverage.
 These small-cell nodes have a short range, but they help increase network capacity and decrease congestion.